Chronic Pelvic Pain

 Almost all women with chronic pelvic pain will benefit from very specific pain education.
 In a nutshell, all pain is produced by the brain, and with chronic pain there is by definition some element of what is called central sensitisation.
 This is where pain gets really complex.
 The brain and nervous system may have a much lower threshold for producing pain in the pelvic area.
 Things that weren’t painful before like intercourse, or wearing tight jeans, or the bowels or bladder working may become painful.
 Pain may be felt in a much wider area eg abdomen, back or thighs even though they are not abnormal in any way.
 And because the brain, nervous system, endocrine system, and immune system are all so closely related, there are also commonly effects such as on our energy levels, well being, mood, concentration, resistance to infection etc. and this can cause a vicious cycle by lowering our brains threshold for producing pain even further.

-Further reading and resources on Chronic Pain
+Dr Adele's resources on Chronic Pelvic Pain